SystemsApproach/5G/preface.rst

 Preface
 =======

-The transition to 5G is happening, and unless you’ve been actively trying to ignore it, you’ve undoubtedly heard the hype.
+The transition to 5G is happening, and unless you've been actively trying to ignore it, you've undoubtedly heard the hype.
 But if you are like 99% of the CS-trained, systems-oriented, cloud-savvy people in the world, the cellular network is largely a mystery.
-You know it’s an important technology used in the last mile to connect people to the Internet, but you’ve otherwise abstracted it out of your scope-of-concerns.
+You know it's an important technology used in the last mile to connect people to the Internet, but you've otherwise abstracted it out of your scope-of-concerns.
 Perhaps you've heard a conspiracy theory or two about how 5G is going to cause some awful side-effect—a sign that the hype around 5G might not be working as intended.